Nielsbishere/core/docs/oiSH.md

 ```
 This can then be sent to 'convert' to get a SHFile or 'compile' to get a ShaderInfo struct.
 ## Using the standalone tool
-The oish_gen tool is made for allowing you to convert hlsl and glsl to oiSH automatically.
-Just put your shaders into a res/shaders directory and run the exe from the root, this will convert all shader files into a oiSH file.
+The oibaker tool is made for allowing you to convert hlsl and glsl to oiSH automatically.
+Just put your shaders into a res/shaders directory and run the exe from the app folder root, this will convert all shader files into a .oiSH file.